 EPA notes that several important factors are incompletely or inadequately represented in the integrated assessment models, including uncertainty over catastrophic damages and extrapolation of damages to high temperatures.
-That mere mention of significant uncertainty that could lead to much higher social cost of methane estimates hardly satisfies Circular A-4's requirements for quantitative treatment of uncertainty.
+195 That mere mention of significant uncertainty that could lead to much higher social cost of greenhouse gas estimates hardly satisfies Circular A-4's requirements for quantitative treatment of uncertainty.
 The IWG highlighted a 95th percentile estimate to address uncertainty over catastrophic damages, tipping points, option value, and risk aversion.
 EPA should have done the same, but failed to do so.
-EPA admits that the distributions "have long right tails" and depicts a range of estimates from the 5th to 95th percentiles, but by giving a 5th percentile estimate equal standing with the 95th percentile estimate, EPA obscures the significance of low-probability, high-catastrophe outcomes.
-Under sensitivity analyses that treated such low-probability, high-catastrophe outcomes seriously, even with EPA's incorrect choices of discount rate and domestic-only perspective, the sign of net benefits for the proposed stay would have shifted from positive to sharply negative.
-By failing to give serious treatment to such sensitivity analyses, EPA overlooks how different (and more plausible) assumptions would change its cost-benefit calculation.
+EPA admits that the distributions "have long right tails" 196 and depicts a range of estimates from the 5th to 95th percentiles, 197 but by giving a 5th percentile estimate equal standing with the 95th percentile estimate, EPA obscures the significance of low-probability, high-catastrophe outcomes.
+198